 The Group is committed to enhancing long-term shareholder value through regular communication with its shareholders, both individual and institutional.
-To this end, the Group strives to ensure that all shareholders of the Company have ready and timely access to all publicly available information of the Group.
-The Shareholders Communication Policy sets out the framework that the Company has put in place to promote effective communication with its shareholders so as to enable them to engage actively with the Company and exercise their rights as its shareholders in an informed manner.
+To this end, the Group strives to ensure that all shareholders have ready, equal and timely access to all publicly available information of the Group.
+The Shareholders Communication Policy sets out the framework the Company has put in place to promote effective two-way communication with shareholders so as to enable them to engage actively with the Company and exercise their rights as shareholders in an informed manner.